SamB440/Tale-of-Kingdoms/README.md

 About
 =====
 *Tale of Kingdoms: A new Conquest* is a revival of the Tale of Kingdoms mod.
-Currently we are in pre-alpha.
+Currently we are in alpha.
 Content seen is based on original versions.

 Links
 =====